MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

     Dism /online /enable-feature /featurename:Client-DeviceLockdown /featurename:Client-EmbeddedLogon
     ```

 1. Modify the following registry entries.
-If prompted to overwrite, choose **Yes**.
+If prompted to overwrite, choose **Yes**:

     1. Set the *BrandingNeutral* value in the registry, which controls the display of branding information during logon.

         ```cmd
         Reg add "HKLM\SOFTWARE\Microsoft\Windows Embedded\EmbeddedLogon" /v BrandingNeutral /t REG_DWORD /d 1
         ```

     1. Set the *HideAutoLogonUI* value in the registry, which controls the display of the auto logon user interface.

         ```cmd
         Reg add "HKLM\SOFTWARE\Microsoft\Windows Embedded\EmbeddedLogon" /v HideAutoLogonUI /t REG_DWORD /d 1
         ```

     1. Set the *HideFirstLogonAnimation* value in the registry, which controls the display of the first logon animation.

         ```cmd
         Reg add "HKLM\SOFTWARE\Microsoft\Windows Embedded\EmbeddedLogon" /v HideFirstLogonAnimation /t REG_DWORD /d 1
         ```

     1. Set the *AnimationDisabled* value in the registry, which controls whether the logon UI animation is disabled.

         ```cmd
         Reg add "HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\LogonUI" /v AnimationDisabled /t REG_DWORD /d 1
         ```

     1. Set the *NoLockScreen* value in the registry, which controls whether the lock screen is displayed.

         ```cmd
         Reg add "HKLM\SOFTWARE\Policies\Microsoft\Windows\Personalization" /v NoLockScreen /t REG_DWORD /d 1
         ```

     1. Set the *UIVerbosityLevel* value in the registry, which controls the verbosity level of the user interface.

         ```cmd
         Reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon" /v UIVerbosityLevel /t REG_DWORD /d 1
         ```

 1. Restart the reference device.
 You should no longer see the Windows UI elements that relate to the Welcome screen and shutdown screen.